zampolli75/indigo/_posts/2017-03-02-create-alias-terminal.md

 vim ~/.bash_profile
 {% endhighlight %}

-One we open the *bash_profile* we have to add the alias for the iCloud path.
-This will enable to use the alias instead of having to type the hole path every time.
+Once we open the *bash_profile* we have to add the alias to the iCloud path.
+This will enable to use the alias instead of having to type the whole path every time.
 Type the following code to create the alias inside the *bash_profile*.

 {% highlight shell %}